 Too Many Feature Phones?
 Here's How to Choose the Right One

-Consider these five key aspects to help you select the perfect feature phone for your needs.
+Consider these five key factors to select the best feature phone for your needs.

 Select options and limit the number of products